richATavail/android-hybrid-navigation/README.md

 Android Hybrid Navigation: Fragment Navigation + Compose Navigation
 ================================================================================
 This project is a sample project to demonstrate how to use Fragment Navigation and Compose Navigation in a single Android project.
+The reason to do this is to allow for the gradual migration of an existing Android project built with Android View to Jetpack Compose.

+_**NOTE:** We don't use XML layouts for the Fragments in this project purely for simplicity.
+In a real-world project, you would have XML layouts for the Fragments that use Android View for its UI.
+Instead we use `ComposeView` to make it simpler to create the UI for the Fragments._

 The following image shows the navigation flow of the project: